Chad Collins (politician)

 Chad Collins is a Canadian politician who was elected to the House of Commons of Canada in the 2021 federal election.
-He represents Hamilton East—Stoney Creek as a member of the Liberal Party.
+He represented Hamilton East—Stoney Creek as a member of the Liberal Party.

 Prior to being elected, Collins was a Hamilton, Ontario City Councillor.
 He was born and raised in Hamilton and attended Glendale Secondary School.
 He is married and has two children.
 He is the son of former Ontario provincial MPP Shirley Collins.

+Chad Collins was first elected to Hamilton City Council in 1995 and served on council until 2021, when he became the Member of Parliament for Hamilton East - Stoney Creek.

+Political career

+City Council

+Chad Collins was a Hamilton City Councillor for more than 25 years.
+He was elected at age 24 to serve as the Ward 5 City Councillor.

+For a period of time as a City Councillor, he was president of CityHousing Hamilton.
+During that time, he addressed the City's aging affordable housing stock and advocated for both provincial and federal funding to help increase Hamilton's supply of affordable housing.

+His efforts included convincing fellow councillors to allocate area rating money to repair social housing units and donate a vacant parking lot to an affordable housing provider.

+His other housing initiatives included the creation of a local Tenant Defence Fund to assist tenants with rising rents.